JaredBeluzi/Windows-RAM-Monitoring/README.txt

 ------------- Goal -------------
 --------------------------------

-Fill logging.csv with data about RAM usage for shared Server.
+Fill logging.csv with data about RAM usage for a shared Server.
 The data includes
 - process name
 - loop number of the day (useful for grouping the data on logging entries)